SamsonYuBaiJian/SamsonYuBaiJian/README.md

 - ⚡ Fun fact: ...
 -->

-I’m currently working on applied AI/ML research for biomedical applications!
+I’m currently working on the intersection of knowledge, reasoning and world models in ML, hopefully for longevity research!